sSolal/Endive/ROADMAP.md

 ### Last commit's changes:

+*   **Pipeline now returns objects**, instead of just strings.
+Objects can be annotated, and annotations can reference children objects.

+### Older changes

 *   **Hooks and handlers return type**, unify the typing of hooks and handlers, and allow them to return annotated objects instead of just strings.

-### Older changes

 *   **Goal helper**, allow for backward sequent-calculus with multi-premises rules.
 (Introducing multiple goals.)
 *   **Make functionnal**, get rid of ugly "copy()", and have helpers state and objects completely functional.
 *   **Goal helper**, add directives to set goals, and allow backward sequent-calculus style proofs.
 *   **Parser updates**, make the parser more flexible on rule symbols and rule parsing.